Iranian Space Agency: Space station

 According to unofficial Chinese internet sources, an Iranian participation in the future Chinese space station program has been discussed.
 This involvement might range from simply sending astronauts to the 60 ton class space station to contributing with development of a space laboratory module.
 International human spaceflight cooperation has officially been disclosed for the first time after the launch of the Chinese Shenzhou 7 spacecraft.

 Lunar program

-In 2011 and 2012, Western media has quoted that Iran has plans to land an astronaut on the Moon by 2025.
-However Iran doesn't have a medium lift rocket, therefore sending a human to space is unlikely due to the lack of equipment.
+On 29 February 2012, Iran opened its Alborz Space Center to western journalists for the first time ever.
+There the journalists had a press conference with representatives from the Iranian Space Agency who touted that they were planning on sending a human to the moon by 2025.
+This was met by immediate skepticism as Iran's launch capabilities at this time, and as of 2012, are limited to small payloads to low earth orbit.

 Controversy

 The Iranian space program has been condemned by United States and Europe because of their concern over its military potential.
 Some analysts have compared the relatively fast Iranian advancement in space technology to Soviet Sputnik program with the prediction that this advancement will propel Iran's military capability in other areas as well.
 The military concerns over Iran's space program has been exacerbated over Safir rocket's advanced 2nd stage which Iran has kept secret by not releasing any technical information related to the second stage of the rocket, keeping outside observers guessing over the technicalities.
 For Radio Free Europe, independent experts interviewed disagreed with assertion made by the U.S. and various European countries.
 SIPRI's Tytti Erästö stated space launch vehicle program can contribute to missile development yet it isn't a shortcut for development of long range missiles such as intercontinental ballistic missiles, historically the ICBMs were converted to SLVs and never was in history SLV converted to ICBM.
 IISS Michael Elleman stated that claims made by the U.S. such as Mike Pompeo are grossly exaggerating contribution of SLV program to ICBM program and that it is misguided to suggest that SLV program is cover for nuclear capable ICBMs as claims made are a political statement.
 ST Analytics Markus Schiller stated that there is no indication that Iran is trying to develop missiles with range longer than 2000 km as Iran has been working on improving accuracy of their existing short and medium range missiles.